sbabcoc/JUnit-Foundation/README.md

 **MethodWatcher** provides callbacks for events in the lifecycle of a `particle method`, which is a component of an `atomic test`.
 It receives the following notifications:
   * A `particle method` is about to be invoked.
   * A `particle method` has just finished.

-###### Walking the Object Hierarchy

-The objects passed to your serice provider implementation are members of a hierarchy that **JUnit** builds to represent the test collection being executed. **JUnit Foundation** provides a set of static methods that enable you walk this object hierarchy.

-* `LifecycleHooks.getParentOf(Object runner)`
-Get the parent runner that owns the specified child runner.
-* `LifecycleHooks.getTestClassFor(Object target)`
-Get the test class object that wraps the specified instance.
-* `LifecycleHooks.getRunnerFor(TestClass testClass)`
-Get the parent runner associated with the specified test class object.
-* `LifecycleHooks.getTestClassWith(Object method)`
-Get the test class associated with the specified framework method.
-* `LifecycleHooks.getTestClassOf(Object runner)`
-Get the test class object associated with the specified parent runner.
-* `RunReflectiveCall.getTargetFor(FrameworkMethod method)`
-Get the target test class instance for the specified method.
-* `RunReflectiveCall.getAtomicTestFor(TestClass testClass)`
-Get the atomic test associated with the specified test class.
-* `RunReflectiveCall.getAtomicTestFor(FrameworkMethod method)`
-Get the atomic test associated with the specified method.

-###### Useful Utility Methods

-**JUnit Foundation** provides several static utility methods that can be useful in your service provider implementation.

-* `LifecycleHooks.describeChild(Object target, Object child)`
-Get a `Description` for the indicated child object from the runner for the specified test class instance.
-* `LifecycleHooks.hasConfiguration(TestClass testClass)`
-Determine if the atomic test associated with the specified test class has configuration methods.
-* `LifecycleHooks.getInstanceClass(Object instance)`
-Get class of specified test class instance.

 ###### Service Provider Example - Implementing MethodWatcher
 ```java